 Question 4.1: Who can be partners under regional civil society initiatives?
-Can we only partner with one other in section 5.9 for all the regional civil society initiatives, or can it be different from event to event?
+Can we only partner with one other FO for all the regional civil society initiatives, or can it be different from event to event?

 Answer: Regional civil society initiatives are organised by at least two Fund Operators of the Active Citizen Funds in different beneficiary countries, or by the Fund Operator together with another EEA/Norwegian Financial Mechanisms Programme Operator in the same beneficiary country, and may also be initiated by the FMO or Donors.
-Participants in Regional Civil Society Initiatives can include the Fund Operators of the Active Citizens Fund, other EEA and Norway Grants Programme Operators, project promoters and their partners, and civil society stakeholders, as well as international organisations.
-More information can be found in section 5.4 of the Manual for Fund Operators.
+Participants in Regional Civil Society Initiatives can include the FOs, other EEA and Norway Grants Programme Operators, project promoters and their partners, and civil society stakeholders, as well as international organisations.
+More information can be found in section 5.4 of the Manual for Fund Operators of the Active Citizens Fund.